apache/cordova-docs/www/docs/en/2.5.0/cordova/globalization/GlobalizationError/globalizationerror.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: GlobalizationError
 ---

 GlobalizationError
 ============

-An object representing a error from the Globalization API.
+An object representing a error from the [Globalization](../globalization.html) API.

 Properties
 ----------